-The following table sets forth information for the year ended December 31, 2014 regarding the compensation awarded to, earned by or paid to our non-employee directors who served on our board of directors during 2014.
+The following table sets forth information for the year ended December 31, 2018 regarding the compensation awarded to, earned by or paid to our non-employee directors who served on our board of directors during 2018.
 Employees of our company who also serve as a director do not receive additional compensation for their performance of services as a director.

-Director Fees Earned or Paid in Cash (\$) Option Awards (\$)(1) All Other Compensation (\$) Total (\$) Cam Garner 40,000 39,758(2) 79,758 Todd C. Brady, M.D., Ph.D.
-23,500 39,758(3) 63,258 Scott L. Glenn 21,250 39,758(4) 61,008 Malcolm R. Hill, Pharm.D.
-19,250 39,758(5) 59,008 Ann D. Rhoads 27,000 39,758(6) - 66,758 Kenneth J. Widder, M.D.
-23,000 39,758(7) - 62,758
+Fees Earned or Option All Other Total Director Paid in Cash (\$) Awards (\$) (1) Compensation (\$) (\$) Cam Garner 47,500 65,681 (2) 113,181 Todd C. Brady, M.D., Ph.D.
+41,000 59,551 (3) 100,551 Scott L. Glenn 38,750 56,924 (4) 95,674 Malcolm R. Hill, Pharm.D.
+36,750 55,172 (5) 91,922 Ann D. Rhoads 47,500 63,930 (6) 111,430 Kenneth J. Widder, M.D.
+40,500 59,551 (7) 100,051

-(1) Amounts listed represent the aggregate grant date fair value amount computed as of the grant date for each option awarded during 2014 in accordance with Accounting Standards Board Accounting Standards Codification Topic 718, or ASC 718.

-Assumptions used in the calculation of these amounts are included in Note 6 to the Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2014.
+- (1) Amounts listed represent the aggregate grant date fair value amount computed as of the grant date for each option awarded during 2018 in accordance with Accounting Standards Board Accounting Standards Codification Topic 718, or ASC 718.
+Assumptions used in the calculation of these amounts are included in Note 5 to the Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2018.
 As required by SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
-Our directors will only realize compensation to the extent the trading price of our common stock is greater than the exercise price of such stock options.

-- (2) Represents options to purchase 9,000 shares of our common stock granted to Mr. Garner for service as a member of our Board of Directors.
-The shares subject to this award vest on the first anniversary of the grant date, provided Mr. Garner continues to provide services to us through such date.
-As of December 31, 2014, options to purchase an aggregate of 27,000 shares of our common stock were held by Mr. Garner. - (3) Represents options to purchase 9,000 shares of our common stock granted to Dr. Brady for service as a member of our Board of Directors.
-The shares subject to this award vest on the first anniversary of the grant date, provided Dr. Brady continues to provide services to us through such date.
-As of December 31, 2014, options to purchase an aggregate of 27,000 shares of our common stock were held by Dr. Brady. - (4) Represents options to purchase 9,000 shares of our common stock granted to Mr. Glenn for service as a member of our Board of Directors.
-The shares subject to this award vest on the first anniversary of the grant date, provided Mr. Glenn continues to provide services to us through such date.
-As of December 31, 2014, options to purchase an aggregate of 27,000 shares of our common stock were held by Mr. Glenn. - (5) Represents options to purchase 9,000 shares of our common stock granted to Dr. Hill for service as a member of our Board of Directors.
-The shares subject to this award vest on the first anniversary of the grant date, provided Dr. Hill continues to provide services to us through such date.
-As of December 31, 2014, options to purchase an aggregate of 27,000 shares of our common stock were held by Dr. Hill. - (6) Represents options to purchase 9,000 shares of our common stock granted to Ms. Rhoads for service as a member of our Board of Directors.
-The shares subject to this award vest on the first anniversary of the grant date, provided Ms. Rhoads continues to provide services to us through such date.
-As of December 31, 2014, options to purchase an aggregate of 27,000 shares of our common stock were held by Ms. Rhoads. - (7) Represents options to purchase 9,000 shares of our common stock granted to Dr. Widder for service as a member of our Board of Directors.
+Our directors will only realize compensation to the extent the trading price of our common stock is greater than the exercise price of such stock options. - (2) Represents options to purchase 37,500 shares of our common stock granted to Mr. Garner for service as a member of our Board of Directors.
+The shares subject to this award vest on the first anniversary of the grant date, provided Mr. Garner continues to provide services to us through such date. - (3) Represents options to purchase 34,000 shares of our common stock granted to Dr. Brady for service as a member of our Board of Directors.
+The shares subject to this award vest on the first anniversary of the grant date, provided Dr. Brady continues to provide services to us through such date. - 4) Represents options to purchase 32,500 shares of our common stock granted to Mr. Glenn for service as a member of our Board of Directors.
+The shares subject to this award vest on the first anniversary of the grant date, provided Mr. Glenn continues to provide services to us through such date. - (5) Represents options to purchase 31,500 shares of our common stock granted to Dr. Hill for service as a member of our Board of Directors.
+The shares subject to this award vest on the first anniversary of the grant date, provided Dr. Hill continues to provide services to us through such date. - (6) Represents options to purchase 36,500 shares of our common stock granted to Ms. Rhoads for service as a member of our Board of Directors.
+The shares subject to this award vest on the first anniversary of the grant date, provided Ms. Rhoads continues to provide services to us through such date. - (7) Represents options to purchase 34,000 shares of our common stock granted to Dr. Widder for service as a member of our Board of Directors.
 The shares subject to this award vest on the first anniversary of the grant date, provided Dr. Widder continues to provide services to us through such date.
-As of December 31, 2014, options to purchase an aggregate of 27,000 shares of our common stock were held by Dr. Widder.